 ESOP Buybacks: Financial and Motivational Tools

-On one hand, ESOP buybacks are an ideal way to redistribute financial gains to shareholders.
+On the one hand, ESOP buybacks are ideal for redistributing financial gains to shareholders.
 With a more flexible and dynamic approach to capital deployment, buyback plans allow companies to essentially reinvest in themselves, which is a good indicator of corporate health.
 For companies like Meesho and BrowserStack which grew significantly during the pandemic, the ESOP buyback was a way of thanking employees for their commitment and acknowledging their efforts.

-Additionally, buybacks prevent equity dilution, hence allowing founders to retain significant ownership, all while replenishing the stock pool.
+Additionally, buybacks prevent equity dilution, allowing founders to retain significant ownership while replenishing the stock pool.
 This is useful in securing crucial shares for any future negotiations.

-On the other hand, a positive employee outlook is maintained, since ESOP buybacks are a tangible proof of the company’s growth, and serves to boost confidence in the wealth-sharing mechanism.
+On the other hand, a positive employment outlook is maintained, since ESOP buybacks are tangible proof of the company’s growth and boost confidence in the wealth-sharing mechanism.
 A show of good faith, the buyback plan is a valuable financial incentive that motivates employees to stay with the organization long enough to be able to exercise their ESOPs.